 Try to buy from experienced opal dealers who have been doing it for a very long time.
 These cutters such as the resident cutter, Peter Brusaschi at opalmine has been processing opal for nearly 40 years and have large stocks of beautiful opals that have been out of the ground for a long time and have proved to be very secure.

 Opal Jewellery, of course, is set in a variety of different metals.
 For the fashion industry, it can be presented in base metal, gold, silver, and rhodium or silver plated.
 With the crazy price of gold in 2010, the metal is pricing itself out of the average person’s pocket so much attention in recent years has been given to its less expensive sister, silver.

 Actually, the pundits will tell you that the price of silver has a greater percentage potential to increase in value than gold in time and opal jewellers know that the white colored metal really makes opal stand out, even more so than gold.
 So with good reason. opalmine.com designers and opal jewellers have been emphasizing the less expensive precious metal.

 Another appealing part about using silver as the design medium in opal jewellery is the fact that, because it is not so expensive, the jeweller does not have to be as careful of the weight factor.
 Because of the price of gold, the jeweler is constantly trying to cut down on the amount of metal to keep the price down.
 Unfortunately, this sometimes makes for a less solid and secure setting, particularly when it comes to opal rings.

-At least this article on Australian opal jewellery caters for the rest of the english speaking world.
+At least this article on Australian opal jewellery caters to the rest of the English speaking world.